FAQ: Becoming a Member

 A new member will only receive a one time allocation of /22 IPV4.
 RIPE NCC began to allocate IPv4 address space from the last /8 of IPv4 address space it holds.
 More information is available on our IPv4 exhaustion pages.

-- Can I open multiple LIR accounts?
+- Can I open additional LIR accounts?